knetikcloud/knetikcloud-javascript-client/docs/AmazonWebServicesS3Api.md

 var opts = {
   'bucket': "bucket_example", // String | S3 bucket name
-  'path': "path_example", // String | The path to the file relative to the bucket (the s3 object key) 'expiration': 60 // Number | The number of seconds this URL will be valid.
+  'path': "path_example", // String | The path to the file relative the bucket (the s3 object key) 'expiration': 60 // Number | The number of seconds this URL will be valid.
 Default to 60 };
 apiInstance.getDownloadURL(opts).then(function(data) {